What is grayscale coloring?

 We think these animals and settings by Jane Maday are sweet and adorable.
 Classic traditional, cheery scenes bring you to a calm and innocent place where kittens roam.
 The fine textures in this are a great opportunity to have fun with surfaces such as fur, wood, and metal.

 Beautiful Fairy Tales

-The delicate style of these drawings by the prolific Ruth Sanderson caught our eye.
-Fairy-tale princesses never go out of style, and the sumptuous costumes, interiors, and lighting give your coloring a good workout.
+The delicate style of these drawings in the Beautiful Fairy Tale series by the prolific Ruth Sanderson caught our eye.
+Fairy-tale princesses like Cinderella never go out of style, and the sumptuous costumes, interiors, and lighting give your coloring a good workout.
 You’ll end up with a magnificent picture storybook.